 The Giants' History

 The Operation Hungerstop "Twisters Ball '64" came along in November of that year and was held at The King Alfred Ballroom.
-The Giants and local band The Chimes performed to a sell-out crowd, the Miss Teenage Brighton contest also took place, and everyone involved had a great time.
+The Giants and local band The Chimes performed to a sell-out crowd and the Miss Teenage Brighton contest, which had started the previous year, also took place.

 In January '65, The Giants went into the R.G.
 Jones recording studios in Morden.
 Among several tracks laid down that day were "Monkey Time" and "Without You", recorded for EMI producer Norrie Paramor.
 The song "Monkey Time", a popular and often requested soul number from The Giants’ stage act, was not considered commercial enough for EMI and was not released.